isjxique/isjxique.github.io/index.md

 <img class="profile-picture" src="profile_pic.jpeg">

-I am research scientist at MTRI where I develop and implement mathematical models to measure and improve the performance of systems using RADAR, LIDAR, and optical sensor data.
+I am a research scientist at MTRI where I develop and implement mathematical models to measure and improve the performance of systems using RADAR, LIDAR, and optical sensor data.
 During the weekend, I work with a group of full stack web developers to build applications for Detroit area organizations.

 I am passionate about machine learning and web development and am actively seeking ways to work on projects to fuse these two passions.
 I enjoy hanging out on the beach and reading science fiction books.